sgoudham/MyWaifuWrapper/README.md

 # Summary

-This is an Asynchronous API Wrapper for [MyWaifuList](https://mywaifulist.moe/dash)
+This is an Unofficial Asynchronous API Wrapper for [MyWaifuList](https://mywaifulist.moe/dash)

 # Disclaimer